 If we don’t have the median amount saved in our CPF accounts at a particular age group, there’s no reason to start panicking.
 This range includes amounts that have been used via the various CPF schemes mentioned above: Investments, Education, Residential Properties, Non-Residential Properties, and Public Housing Schemes.
 We should add these up for our personal calculations.

 At the same time, it’s also important to realise that this is not a race to save the most amount of CPF balances.
 As it is a median range, approximately 50% of people will have more than the median range and another 50% will have less than the median CPF range.

-Your takeaway is that you’re in the bottom (or top) 50% and you can still work towards accumulating more CPF savings if you think it’s valuable through the Retirement Sum Topping Up (RSTU) scheme.
+Your takeaway is that if you’re in the bottom (or top) 50% then you can still work towards accumulating more CPF savings if you think it’s valuable through the Retirement Sum Topping Up (RSTU) scheme.

 Finally, we should just use this as additional information for what our peers may have, rather than stress up or take things easier thinking we are below or above the median level.
 We can always do more for our retirement security, and we should be concerned with our personal retirement goals.

 This article was first written on 26 April 2021 and has been updated with the latest information.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.